alemohamad/apple-tutorial-swiftui/README.md

   * **Section 2:** Draw the Badge Background
   * **Section 3:** Draw the Badge Symbol
   * **Section 4:** Combine the Badge Foreground and Background
+2. Animating Views and Transitions
+  * **Section 1:** Add Animations to Individual Views